glibsonoran/Plush-for-ComfyUI/README.md

 *   **New node *Add Parameters*:**
     *   I've added another version of the node to add parameters called: *Add Parameters*.
 This node takes text entered into a text area.
 See the Example Workflow: .../Plush-for_ComfyUI/Example_Workflows/How_to_use_addParameters.png file for more details.
 *   **New nodes: Random Output & Random Mixer**
-    *   These nodes allow you to send output to differnt inputs randomly.
-See the Example Workflow: ....../Plush-for_ComfyUI/Example_Workflows/How_to_use_RandomizedUtilityNodes.png for more information.
+    *   These nodes allow you to send output to different inputs randomly.
+See the Example Workflow: .../Plush-for_ComfyUI/Example_Workflows/How_to_use_RandomizedUtilityNodes.png for more information.
 *   **Help.json**
     *   Updated to reflect changes detailed above.
 *************